-Jose “Chito” Vela III is a local attorney with his own law practice.
+Jose “Chito” Vela III, Board President, is a local attorney with his own law practice.
 Prior to beginning his own practice, Chito worked for the Texas Attorney General’s Office and in the Texas Legislature as general counsel to a state representative.
 He is originally from Laredo, Texas and has strong ties to the Texas/Mexico border.
 His views on immigration and labor were shaped by growing up miles from the border and traveling extensively in Mexico, where his family is from.
 Chito has two young children and enjoys being active in politics and community affairs.
 He is also a graduate of the LBJ School of Public Affairs.

 Armando Guerrero is originally from Mexico where he worked in business administration.
 At age 22 Armando came to work in the U.S. with the hopes of finding more secure economic opportunities.
 In the U.S. Armando has worked the last sixteen years in construction in six different states.
 Through Armando’s work experience he saw first hand the effect of exploitive working conditions in Texas and decided to become involved in Workers Defense Project to end the unjust treatment of construction workers.
 Armando is a worker member of WDP and played a fundamental role in helping the organization win the passage of its rest breaks ordinance that protects nearly 50,000 construction workers in Austin that previously did not have this right.
 Armando is also the proud father of two children.